frostt-tensor/tensor_parser/README.md

 type is not found in the list of builtin types (above), then it is treated as source code and specifies a custom type.
 For example,

-    --type=cost,"lambda x : float(x) * 1.06"
+    --type=latitude,"lambda x : round(float(x),3)"

-may be a method of scaling all costs by 6% to account for sales tax.
+would round all latitudes to three decimal places and is equivalent to the builtin type `roundf-3`.
 Note that all type functions take a single parameter which will be an `str` object.

+### Pruning Tensor Entries
+A type function can return `None` to omit a non-zero from the tensor.
+For example,

+    --type=age,"lambda x : int(x) if int(x) > 16 else None"

+would omit any non-zeros whose age is less than `16`, and treat the remaining ages as integers.

 ## Handling Duplicates